MultiSafepay/docs/content/my-account/partner-primary-accounts/managing-affiliate-accounts.md

     - /account/partner-account-control/managing-affiliate-accounts/
 ---

-You can manage affiliates' accounts using your affiliate dashboard.
-Once an affiliate is approved, to access their account, under the **Action** column for the relevant merchant, click the blue **Sign in** button.

-The affiliate dashboard provides overview of affiliates':
+Once affiliates are onboarded, you can manage their accounts using your affiliate dashboard.
+The dashboard provides overview of affiliates':

 - Account ID
 - Name